 Math 216 (Intro. to Differential Equations) and Math 316 (Differential Equations) cover much of the same material.
 Math 256 (Applied Honors Calculus IV) is also an alternative.

 Math 471 (Intro. to Numerical Methods) and/or Math 572 (Numer.
-Meth. for Diff Eq) are natural sequels in the area of differential equations, but Math 286 is also preparation for more theoretical courses such as Math 451 (Advanced Calculus I).
+Meth. for Diff Eq) are natural sequels in the area of differential equations.

 Math 289 - Problem Solving